varnav/mifapi/README.md

 ## Run app in production

-[Dockerfile](Dockerfile) will build necessary tools and run app behind nginx with SSL 1.3 and http/2 support.
+[Dockerfile](Dockerfile) will build necessary tools and run app behind nginx.
 You may use letsencrypt (default) or your own certs.
 You need to edit [nginx.conf](nginx.conf) for your own needs.
 Then you can build docker image and run it this way:

 ```sh
 docker build -t mycoolcompany/mifapi .